 Costa Cruises today announced the cancellation of its 2020-2021 season in South America.
-All scheduled itineraries/departures of the planned for deployement in South America liners Costa Fascinosa, Costa Luminosa and Costa Pacifica (November 2020-April 2021) have been cancelled.
+All scheduled itineraries/departures of the planned for deployment in South America liners Fascinosa, Luminosa and Pacifica (November 2020-April 2021) have been canceled.

 Dario Rustico, executive president of Costa Crociere for Central and South America said the line had been sailing in South America uninterrupted for 72 years and they were committed to continuing operating there.

 “We look forward to resuming operations in the region in the 2021-2022 season with two ships, continuing to offer the best of Italy on board our ships and a unique and yet exclusive experience for our South American guests.”